rizzocolton/PhysiSimDT/devlog.md

 3. After a single window mode was functional, moved on to some more organizational fixes before fully refactoring all UI/interactions
 3. Reorganized storage of simulation objects to be more generic using a vector of unique pointers (for the sweet polymorphism)
 4. Reogranized storage of ui objects accordingly

+While finicking around with ui and testing I realized a great way to optimize cell checks for collisions each object should only check its own cell and the cells to the right, down right, down, and down left from itself. every celll only once checks every other cell adjacent once